elevateforhumanity/fix2/AUTOMATED_VERCEL_UPDATE.md

 If you encounter issues:
 1. Check the deployment logs in Vercel
-2. Verify your VERCEL_TOKEN has correct permissions
+2. Verify your VERCELACESSTOKEN has correct permissions
 3. Ensure GitHub integration is active
 4. Check that DNS is properly configured